ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 COS does not support CBR rules that only apply to a specific prefix/delimiter or path.

-## Create a new policy for a user with conditions
+## Create a new policy for a user with Conditions<!--needs updating with conditions-->
 {: #fgac-new-policy-conditions}

 These examples provide list access to the full object hierarchy within folder named **folder1/subfolder1** and provide object `read/write/delete` access to all objects in folder named **subfolder1**.